aemsites/hubblehomes-com/runbook.md

 Please review the official documentation around Indexing on AEM Edge delivery services : https://www.aem.live/developer/indexing

-### Index Web-workers

-We're also using a web worker to query and filter article data (see #65 for discussion).
-This will improve pages that use the worker by offloading the computationally expensive operation from the main thread.
-The querying and processing won't block the site's content from loading, and ultimately helps improve LHS.

 ### Search
 Search on Hubble Homes is driven by [Hubble Homes Master Spreadsheet](https://main--hubblehomes-com--aemsites.hlx.live/data/hubblehomes.json).
 As the Communities, Home Plans, Inventory pages etc are added to the master sheet, new data is available for use across the site.